blynkkk/blynkkk.github.io/BlynkServer.md

 You won't see any output, because all the logging is done within same folder in ```./logs/blynk.log``` file.

-### Launch Blynk Server on Raspberry Pi
+### How to launch Blynk Server on Raspberry Pi

 1. Login to Raspberry Pi via ssh;
 2. Install Java 8:

 		sudo apt-get install oracle-java8-jdk

-3. Make sure you are using Java 8:
+3. Check if you are using Java 8:

         java -version
         Output: java version "1.8.0_40"